mckennapsean/dissertation/content/08-discuss.md

 winnowing users, casting roles for collaborators, and utilizing multiple discourse channels for visualization design.
 Throughout both case studies, the use of user-centered design methods impacted both projects positively and connect back to the design activity framework.
+Next, we relate these design processes to those used in development and software engineering, within the context of building data visualization systems.
+Specifically, agile methodologies are a popular choice for software engineering processes that have begun to combine engineering and creative approaches.
 Lastly, while the design activity framework could apply to other types of research beyond application-driven design study projects, more examination and validation is required to investigate this notion.

 <!-- TODO clean up refs in this chap -->